Anupam Tripathi

 How Occupational Therapy Supports Emotional Regulation and Behavior in Children

-While most parents think occupational therapy only improves motor skills or handwriting, one of its strongest benefits is behavior and emotional regulation.
-Children today face sensory overload, academic pressure, and routine changes that sometimes become difficult for them to handle—especially ages 3 to 14.
+While most parents think occupational therapy only improves motor skills or handwriting, one of its strongest benefits is behaviour and emotional regulation.
+Children today face sensory overload, academic pressure, and routine changes that sometimes become difficult for them to handle, especially between the ages of 3 and 14.

 Emotional regulation means a child can manage frustration, transitions, anger, anxiety, and unexpected changes without meltdowns or withdrawal.
-Many behavioral issues are actually rooted in sensory-processing challenges, not “stubbornness” or “bad behavior.”
+Many behavioral issues are actually rooted in sensory-processing challenges, not “stubbornness” or “bad behaviour.”

 For children who have experienced early emotional stress or minor trauma, occupational therapy often works alongside child trauma therapy to help them build safety, stability, and better self-control.